IsaacScript/isaacscript/docs/refactoring-mod.md

 }
 ```

-Types, interfaces, and enums are typically stored in files of the same name in a "types" subdirectory.
+Enums are typically stored in files of the same name in an "enums" subdirectory.

 <br />